One of the america’s oldest Steakhouses

-Peter Luger Steakhouse opened in 1887 in Brooklyn, New York, and is standing as the steakhouse with the longest history.
+Peter Luger Steakhouse opened in 1887 in Brooklyn, New York.
 The restaurant was then called “Carl Luger’s Café Billiards & Bowling Alley”.
 The German immigrant Peter Luger was the owner, with his nephew manning the kitchen.

 From the day it opened, it was a restaurant beloved by local residents.
 But when the Williamsburg bridge began service in 1903, Brooklyn became more accessible from Manhattan.
-Wall Street businesspeople who heard of the restaurant’s reputation came to visit the place, making it a hugely popular spot.
 In 1920, Sol Forman of the current owner family established a metal work factory across from Carl Luger’s café.
-Carl realized that the restaurant was an ideal place to bring his customers; he dined there 2-3 times almost every day.
+Sol realized that the restaurant was an ideal place to bring his customers; he dined there 2-3 times almost every day.

 After Peter’s death in 1941 his son Frederick took over and changed the restaurant’s name into Peter Luger Steakhouse.
 The Great Depression of the late 1930s seriously impacted Peter Luger and eventually the restaurant had to be auctioned off.
 Sol, fearing that he will lose the place in which to treat his customers, entered the bidding and purchased the property.

-Sol, while running his metal factory expertly, had no knowledge of restaurant business.
-He went on to hire a retired USDA beef inspector and made his wife learn everything about selecting the prime quality beef.
+Sol, while running his metal factory, had no knowledge of restaurant business.
+He hired a retired USDA beef inspector to teach his wife, Marsha how to select the highest quality beef at New York meat markets.
 He correctly realized that the best steaks are made possible only by selecting the best meat.

-Marsha toured numerous packers and took in necessary skills in beef selection.
+Marsha toured numerous packers and learned all the necessary skills in beef selection.
 For the meat processing industry of New York in those days, a tall Russian lady dressed in fur coat must have been quite a sight.
 But she was very serious about learning everything about the meat.
-Marsha came up with 7 criteria that she used when selecting meat for steaks.
 Only 20% of the meat supplied met her standards.
-Because of her commitments, Peter Luger regained its popularity, returning to its booming days.
+Because of her commitment and dedication, Peter Luger became the culinary icon that it is today.

-These commitments were handed down from Sol and Marsha to their sister-in-law Marilyn Speira (former CEO) and Amy Rubenstein (current CEO).
-With Amy, Marylin’s daughter Jody, Jody’s nephews Daniel and David are involved in operating the restaurant as well as selecting the meat.
-The four make trips to a number of meat markets every week in order to select the meat that meet the 7 criteria.
+These commitments were handed down from Sol and Marsha to their daughters Marilyn Speira (former CEO) and Amy Rubenstein (current CEO).
+Sol and Marsha’s granddaughter, Jody, and great grandsons, Daniel and David, are involved in operating the restaurant as well as selecting the meat.
+These four make trips to a number of meat markets every week in order to select the meat that meet their special criteria.
 Those pieces of meat are then stamped with Peter Luger logo, a proof that the meat is approved and purchased by the family.
 Based on the mutual trust with the suppliers built in the span of 70 years, the family owned the rights to select the best meat before anyone else can.

 Marsha, committed to maximize beef’s taste, introduced and adhered to dry aging method.
-The method was invented by Marsha, which is being handed down in the family.
 The underground aging room in Brooklyn is locked in order to protect the secrecy of aging method; only the four family members and a handful of cooking staff are privy to the details.

 The aging process, with an expert closely controlling temperature, humidity, and airflow, compresses protein and minerals into the center of the meat by drying the outer parts of the beef.
 The enzymes, present within the muscle tissue and created by a specific bacterial activity, disintegrate proteins and dramatically increase amino acids that maximize umami.
 What the customers get is the ultimately soft and juicy beef steak.